emanuelgestosa/lbaw-tudo/docs/eap.md

 ## A8 - Vertical Prototype

-The Vertical Prototype includes the implementation of the features marked as necessary (with an asterisk) in the common and theme requirements documents.
-This artifact aims to validate the architecture presented, also serving to gain familiarity with the technologies used in the project.
+This artifact contains the implementation of the features marked as high priority (with an asterisk) in the common and theme requirements documents.
+It's essential to both validate the architecture presented and to get used with the technologies used to develop Tu-do's project.

-The implementation is based on the <a href="https://git.fe.up.pt/lbaw/template-laravel">LBAW Framework</a> and includes work on all layers of the architecture of the solution to implement: user interface, business logic and data access.
-The prototype includes the implementation of pages of visualization, insertion, edition and removal of information, the control of permissions in the access to the implemented pages, and the presentation of error and success messages.
+For it's implementation the <a href="https://git.fe.up.pt/lbaw/template-laravel">LBAW Framework</a> was used.
+It contains work on all layers of the architecture of the solution to implement: user interface, business logic and data access.
+The prototype includes the implementation of pages of visualization, insertion, edition and removal of information.

 ### Implemented Features
 #### Implemented User Stories